Predicting human decision making in psychological tasks with recurrent neural networks: Discussion

+{\sl Model complexity analysis}: The results suggest that, despite being a multi-agent game, Iterated Prisoner's Dilemma has a much simpler strategy to learn from.
+Unlike the Iterated Prisoner's Dilemma, we observe that in the Iowa Gambling Task, the LSTM networks ranging from 1 layer of 5 neurons to 3 layers of 100 layers differ in their similarity of the learning curve in choosing the better actions to those of the corresponding human data.
+More specifically, we observe that the human data usually have a dip in the early rounds before catching up, while the wider and deeper networks tend to adopt a simpler learning curve with a smaller dip.

+{\sl Weight distribution in good and bad performers}: We notice that the wider distribution of weights, significant for the Iowa Gambling Task and marginal but pointing in the same direction for the Iterated Prisoner's Dilemma, is suggestive of possible interpretations.
+One interesting possibility is that the better performers represent a larger number of alternative solutions which may be encompassed within the expressivity of the LSTM; this hypothesis is of course speculative for the moment, but we believe it may be eventually tested with further experimentation.
+Moreover, our analysis of LSTM's biases and weights points to possible ways for describing alternative solution strategies leading to significantly different outcomes.

+{\sl Potential implications}: Good predictors of human decision-making trajectories can help government develop better resource allocation programs, help companies develop better recommendation systems, and help clinicians develop intervention plans for mental health treatments.
+As a comparison, reinforcement learning models are good at mechanistically capturing the psychological activities.
+Our prior work \cite{lin2020online} provides a negative result for using reinforcement learning models to predict human decision making, which suggests the necessity of an additional behavioral predictor model is in demand, and can serve useful purposes in many real-world application that involves predictive modeling.
+We observe in this predictive modeling investigation a possibility that these behavioral predictors might capture characteristics of human decision making process that are missed in reward-driven models, partially because in behavioral experimental settings, the reward representations, usually monetary, can be an over-simplification of the complex underlying mechanisms of human minds.

-We introduced an LSTM network to predict the action sequences of human decision making process in Iowa Gambling Task and Iterated Prisoner's Dilemma.
-As the first attempt to utilize recurrent neural networks to directly predict human action sequences in these behavioral tasks, our approach matches existing baselines in predicting both the population trends and the individual strategies, in the IGT task, and then outperforms in the IPD task.
-We find the latter particularly noteworthy given that IPD is a cognitively more complex task, as it involves multiple agents trying to predict each other's behavior.
+As the first attempt to utilize the recurrent neural networks to directly predict human action sequences in these behavioral tasks, our approach matches existing baselines in predicting both the population trends and the individual strategies, in the Iowa Gambling task, and then significantly outperforms the state-of-the-art in the Iterated Prisoner's Dilemma task.
+We find the latter particularly noteworthy given that Iterated Prisoner's Dilemma is a cognitively more complex task, as it involves multiple agents trying to predict each other's behavior.
 Next steps include extending our evaluations to human behavioral trajectories in other sequential decision making environments with more complicated and mixed incentive structure, such as Diplomacy, Poker and chess playing, as well as efforts to implement alternative recurrent models more readily amenable to interpretation from the neuroscientific and psychological perspectives.